mpodwysocki/azure-notificationhubs-cadl/docs/EXPERIENCES.md

   }
 }
 ```

+There are some code generation issues where issues will be filed around discriminators type aliases for strings.
+Like with the C# and Java versions, this was pulled down manually and then built using `rush` with `rush update` and `rush build`.
+Then it could be referenced in our npm build script.

 **Like with C#, if we could have these as options inside the project YAML file, that would be ideal.**